Bethesda, MD Personal Injury Lawyer

 When you sue for medical bills, you can recover not only the cost of emergency treatment but also any care related to the injury.
 This can include the cost of medical imaging, medical devices, doctor’s visits, rehabilitation, and other care costs.

 If you missed work because of the injury, you can sue for past, present, and future lost wages.
-During your recovery, you may have to take time off work, but you could also face reduced wages now and in the future if your injury caused disabilities or limitations.
+During your recovery, you may have to take time off work, but you could also face reduced wages now and in the future if your injury causes disabilities or limitations.
 These costs should also be reimbursed.

 Lastly, pain and suffering damages may be available.
 These damages cover physical pain, mental suffering, mental anguish, emotional distress, lost enjoyment, and other results of the injury that cannot be seen or calculated.
 Because of this, you will likely have to testify and have family and friends testify to prove your damages.